 Michigan Administrative Code, Rule 408.9035

-Effective July 10, 2006, Rule 408.9035 of the Michigan Administrative Code sets for the conditions under which employers may use payroll debit cards to pay wages to their employees.
-Among other things, the rule addresses full access to wages, ownership of funds, required disclosures, and recordkeeping requirements for pooled accounts.
+Rule 408.9035 of the Michigan Administrative Code sets for the conditions under which employers may use payroll debit cards to pay wages to their employees.
+Among other things, the rule addresses full access to wages, ownership of funds, required disclosures, and recordkeeping requirements for pooled

 Effective June 3, 2005

-Amends section 177.23 and adds section 177.255 to the Minnesota Statutes, permitting the use of payroll cards if a variety of conditions are satisfied.
+Sections 177.23 and 177.255 of the Minnesota Statutes permit the use of payroll cards if a variety of conditions are satisfied.
 Among other things, these conditions relate to ownership of the funds deposited into the payroll card account, written disclosures that must be made by employers, written consent by participating employees, and limitations on permissible fees.
 A sunset provision requiring the payroll card pursuant to which the payroll card sections would expire on May 31, 2007 was repealed by SF 2830 (2007-2008).